sofiayem/rtd-doc-tests/docs/source/index.rst

 To connect to TestNet 1.1, go through :ref:`step-by-step instructions <connecting_to_testnet>`.

+To learn how to form and send signed requests to Insolar's API, go through :ref:`tutorial <building_requester>`.

 .. // TODO: Develop a documentation entry point (main page) upon the content's readiness.

 .. toctree::